terminusdb/terminusdb-blog/_posts/2020-09-24-graph-databases-terminusdb-vs-neo4j.md

 ```

-Let's see how add Documents and relationships connection in WOQL.
-TerminusDB is accessible in very easy way with JavaScript using the woql.js layer.
+Let's see how we add documents and relationships with TerminusDB - queries are accessible in a very easy way with JavaScript using the woql.js layer.

 We create **Person** documents and we link this Documents using the property **"knows"** property in **Person** document.
 Our relationships link between documents has been created.